tarwn/lessthandot-hugo/blogs/content/posts/2013-07-19-sql-saturday-east-iowa.md

 In addition to my session, take a moment and check out all of the other <a href="http://www.sqlsaturday.com/239/schedule.aspx" target="_blank">great topics</a> being presented throughout the day.
 I am thrilled to see strong <a href="http://minnesota.sqlpass.org/" target="_blank">PASSMN</a> contingent on the schedule!

 East Iowa will be the last stop on my 2013 Upper Midwest SQL Saturday speaking tour.
 So far this year I have spoken in Minnesota, Madison, Chicago, Fargo, and now Iowa City.
-It&#8217;s been a busy couple of months, but an experience I would not trade for anything.
+It's been a busy couple of months, but an experience I would not trade for anything.

-If you&#8217;re local, or in the surrounding area, I hope you&#8217;ll take advantage of this great free training opportunity!
+If you're local, or in the surrounding area, I hope you'll take advantage of this great free training opportunity!
 I hope to see you there!